open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

   * _utterance_  - Forward to intended recipient. (keep private parameter)
   * _invite_   - Forward to intended recipient.
   * _uninvite_- Forward to intended recipient.
+  * _describeAssistant_  - Forward to intended recipient.
+  * _publishManifest_ - Forward to intended recipient.
   * _findAssistant_  - Forward to intended recipient.
   * _proposeAssistant_  - Forward to intended recipient.
   * _bye_ - Forward to intended recipient.
 Also remove this agent from the current register of active conversants.